Introduction

 Click on the Text Box below the Combo Box to set the focus on it.

-Type the Character F and you will see that all the records with CustomerID values starting with the letter F are filtered.
+Type the Character F and you will see that all records with CustomerID values starting with the letter F are filtered.

 NB: The Filter Criteria Text Values are limited to the Characters 0 to 9, A to Z, and a to z only.

-You may try it on the third Field Job Title for different results.
+Try it on the third Field Job Title for different results.

 Thanks...